 Considers the biological and social organization of masculinities; the ways culture reproduces/articulates masculinities, particularly with regard to race and class; how masculine identities are expressed; male privilege; alternative masculinities; and what is at stake in negotiating contemporary masculinities.
 4 cr.

 Special Topics in Sociology

 MET SO 501

-Topic for Summer 2017: A Social History of Boston's North End.
+Topic for Summer 2018: A Social History of Boston's North End.
 A socio-cultural history of Boston's North End that examines changes in the area from the first Puritan settlement to the current period of gentrification, with central attention given to the dynamics of culture change among the Italian immigrants.
-Covers the impact of global changes on local processes, changes in American notions of identity and inclusion, and ethnic succession and competition; religious change, social organization, and Catholic festivals; William Foote Whyte's "Street Corner Society"; the image of Italians as criminals, and myths and realities of "the Mafia"; the impact of drugs and drug violence in the North End in the 70s and 80s; demographic change, tourism, food marketing, and gentrification.
+Covers the impact of global changes on local processes, changes in American notions of identity and inclusion, and ethnic succession and competition; religious change, social organization, and Catholic festivals; William Foote Whyte's "Street Corner Society"; myths and realities of "the Mafia" and impact of urban decline and drug violence in the North End in the 70s and 80s; tourism, food marketing, and gentrification.
 Course includes two visits to the North End, including dinner in a North End restaurant on the final night of the course.
 4 cr.